sderose/zsh_argparse/README.md

 by Steven J. DeRose.

-I wanted a fairly easy way for shell scripts to handle options more like many other languages, such as:
+I wanted a fairly easy way for shell scripts to handle options more like many other languages provide, such as:

 * Ignoring case for option names
 * Recognizing unique abbreviations and aliases